If you are pregnant and struggling like I was, keep reading.

 Despite all the exhaustion, leg cramps, and body changes, I love being pregnant.
 I know it’s not always like that for women, but I’m going to miss feeling his jabs in my ribs, seeing my tummy rise and fall with his kicks and pushes.

-It’s an amazing feeling knowing I’m creating a little boy that will one day walk the earth and have his own thoughts and feelings – that my husband and I will raise the best we can, and that will one day be his own man.
-The gift I have been given is not lost on me, and I pray I never take it for granted.
+It’s an amazing feeling knowing you’re creating a little baby that will one day walk the earth and have their own thoughts and feelings – that you will raise the best you can and give your everything to.